-We wish to thank the students of Prof. Heike Bungert of the Universität Münster for their work in transliterating and translating the majority of chapters below.
-University of Iowa students assisted their Münster counterparts by completing initial transliterations and by serving as native-speaker consultants on the final translations.
+- We wish to thank the students of Prof. Heike Bungert of the Universität Münster for their work in transliterating and translating the majority of chapters below.
+University of Iowa students assisted their Münster counterparts by completing draft transliterations and by serving as native-speaker consultants on the final translations.
 We hope that the linguistic skills gained through this collaboration will continue to serve students in their professional careers on both sides of the Atlantic.